tsyki-huebhjv345/Quantum-Analysis/README.md

 * **Chart 11 (Red)**: Peak System Saturation Map

 The opaqueness (`alpha`) of individual data points shifts according to its calculated likelihood, allowing the user to instantly identify optimal operation zones.
+*The Comments of the code are written in Polish due to the project being highschool assignment